Reading Japanese Food Labels: Kanji Cheatsheet

 A cheat sheet of all you need to know for efficient and safe grocery shopping in Japan.

+Have you ever felt like Alice in Wonderland when visiting a Japanese supermarket?
+Or found yourself spending more time than you have staring at a package, trying to figure out what the heck you’re looking at?
 Been there, done that.
 Don’t feel embarrassed—we’ve all made at least one prayer to the god of labels asking for some secret knowledge.
-For those of you who shop regularly and are regular label readers—either because of dietary restrictions, allergies, or things you want to avoid for your health—but find yourselves lost in Japan, here’s a quick guide to navigating the supermarket and deciphering nutrition labels and ingredients.
+For those of you who shop regularly and are regular label readers—either because of dietary restrictions, allergies, or things you want to avoid for your health—but find yourselves lost in Japan, here’s a quick guide to navigating the supermarket and reading Japanese food nutrition labels and ingredients.

-Navigating The Supermarket
+Navigating The Japanese Supermarket

 Most Japanese supermarkets are not difficult to navigate as they are more or less the same as in other countries.
 At times, though, it’s easy to get lost when searching for the perfect soba or ingredients for that home-inspired gravy sauce.
 You can orient yourself by looking at the product category sections, usually separated by green banners hanging from the ceiling.
 Below are the names of the most common ones.